roeik7/consumer-producer/README.md

 This file contains the implementations for the synchronization.<br/>
 First, the semaphores and mutexes are initialized.
 Then all threads (consumers / producers) are created and by conditional variable waiting to wake and get started.<br/>
 Once all the threads are booted and created, the program gets them started (by exec_prod, exec_cons functions).<br/>
-The synchronization happens by two semaphores that each symbolize how many cells in the buffer ared created (for consumer) and how many cells in the buffer are empty.
-In addition i used 3 mutexes.<br/>
+The synchronization happens by two semaphores that each symbolize how many cells in the buffer are full/empty.<br/>In addition i used 3 mutexes:.<br/>
 One that controls access to the buffer, one that controls access to the stdout, and one lock that controls how many items are consumed in order for a thread to know if there is any point in waiting to take action.

 + **ex3_q2_items_operation.c**